Warwick-Stats-Resources/warwickcourse/README.md

 - `prerequisites.qmd`
   - If your course has prerequisites, list them here
 - `content.qmd`
   - This is the listings page for the course material and does **not** need to be edited, unless you wish to change the appearance of the listing.
-See QUARTO DOCS for details.
+See [here](https://quarto.org/docs/websites/website-listings.html) for details.
+    - If your course content only needs one page, you can delete all the YAML on this page to stop it being a listings page, and instead fill with your course content.
+You may find it useful to copy/adapt the contents of the `contents/00-template/index.qmd` file for this purpose.

 You can, of course, make any other adaptations to the template to suit your needs.

+## Content and slide templates

+Assuming your course/workshop has several sessions, the website template provides templates you can use for each session's listing page (so it appears in the Contents tab), and for each sessions slides.
+Before creating any new sessions, adapt the following files to suit your needs:

+- `contents/00-template/index.qmd`
+- `slides/00-template/index.qmd`

+Note that in the contents template, there are three places where the text `UPDATE-DIR-NAME` appears. **Do not update that here!** See below.

 ## Creating and deleting sessions